Pathology - Intercalating MBChB/BDS students Overview

 - A laboratory-based research project

 A major part of the course takes the form of a research project that will occupy a large part of your time throughout the year (approximately 3 days per week for 25 weeks).
-The project will enable you to become familiar with laboratory techniques such as tissue profiling (histology, immunohistochemistry, in situ hybridisation), cell culture, biochemical assays and molecular pathology and biology.
+The project will enable you to become familiar with laboratory techniques such as tissue profiling (histology, immunohistochemistry, fluorescence imaging), cell culture, biochemical assays and molecular pathology and biology.
 From this you will gain experience in the planning and execution of experiments.
 You will write a substantial thesis based on the project.
 Most theses lead to publications and/or presentation at national or international scientific meetings.

 The General Pathology element is focused on the scientific basis of the mechanisms of disease and covers cellular and molecular pathology and studies in detail the biological mechanisms underlying tumourigenesis, tumour growth and spread, inflammation and disorders of immunity.
 In the second semester, you may choose four systems (Systemic Pathology) and study these in more detail, with specific emphasis upon recent developments, conceptual problems and the scientific basis of current investigation.